New Stoma Patient

 A comprehensive, easy-to-follow resource created in collaboration with stoma care nurses.
 Save it on your phone, print it out, or share it with your carer.

 Download Free Guide (PDF)New stoma patient guide — your complete resource after stoma surgery.
 Reviewed by stoma care nurses and available as a free PDF download, this new stoma patient guide walks you through the first weeks and months step by step.
 Here you'll find everything about stoma care, diet, recovery and returning to daily life.
 Over 170,000 people in the UK live with an ostomy — and with the right new stoma patient guide, you too can face this change with confidence.
-Explore our Stoma Blog for more tips and real stories from ostomates.
+Explore the most-read guides below for more tips and real stories from ostomates.

 New Stoma Patient Guide: What Is a Stoma?